 Deprecationresponse header field that can be used to signal to consumers of a URI-identified resource that the resource has been deprecated.
 Additionally, the

-deprecationlink relation can be used to link to a resource that provides additional context for the deprecation, and possible ways in which clients can find a replacement for the deprecated resource.
+deprecationlink relation can be used to link to a resource that provides an additional context for the deprecation, and possible ways in which clients can find a replacement for the deprecated resource.

 - “Linkset: Media Types and a Link Relation Type for Link Sets” (authored with Herbert Van de Sompel): This specification defines two document formats and respective media types for representing sets of links as stand-alone resources.
 One format is JSON-based and the other one is based on the syntax for representing links in the HTTP